great-expectations/great_expectations/docs/contributing/levels_of_maturity.rst

       </div></section>

-Being explicit about these levels allows us to enable experimentation, without creating unecessary thrash when features and APIs evolve.
+Being explicit about these levels allows us to enable experimentation, without creating unnecessary thrash when features and APIs evolve.
 It also helps streamline development, by giving contributors a clear, incremental path to create and improve the Great Expectations code base.

 For users of Great Expectations, our goal is to enable informed decisions about when to adopt which features.